 Approved ways to cancel interviews may vary for each interview program.
 Please consult the materials and Frequently Asked Questions for each particular program.

-A student will be penalized for failing to attend interviews set up through OCS if he or she do not give notice to OCS regarding his or her plans to cancel the interview.
+A student may be penalized for failing to attend interviews set up through OCS.
 If the interview is not canceled prior to the scheduled time, the student will be considered a no-show and subject to the following:

 Reciprocity Policy and Procedures